 Ten leaders, two from each base class elected at the start of Term 1.
 Two from this ten will be elected by the base class leaders.
+(Leaders are presented in the Induction of New Leaders Ceremony)

 Twelve members are elected to the leadership team at the start of Term 1 of Year 11.